-We were fortunate enough to be able to catch up with Doug McLean, Director at Edmonton Events, ahead of his participation at the City Nation Place Americas conference, where he will be exploring how culture can be leveraged to drive your place brand strategy.
+We were fortunate enough to be able to catch up with Doug McLean, Director at Edmonton Events, to discover how culture can be leveraged to drive your place brand strategy.

 CNP: What do you consider to be the biggest challenge facing place branding and marketing teams working for cities, states and places across the USA and Canada?

 DM: Differentiation.
 The ability for destinations to determine what about their perceived brand is ownable and truly unique to them is challenging both in finding the answer as well as having the confidence to go down a more focused road.

 CNP: What trends in place branding and marketing are you interested in exploring?

 DM: Similar to my answer above, it would be around determining how cities can truly differentiate themselves.
 At the end of the day, cities provide places to live, work and play but to stand out, you must be confident to identify more focused areas that a city can identify, work on and truly develop.

 CNP: What are the advantages for closer collaboration between place making and planning teams, tourism, and economic development teams?